AionSystem/VERITAS/README.md

 **How it works — three steps:**

 1. A community member submits a damage report or rescue signal from any device, online or offline.
 The CERTUS Engine scores it instantly.
 2. A responder operating the deployment opens the dashboard and sees a confidence-weighted map — green pins are actionable, red pins need field verification first.
-Rescue signals appear with critical priority.
+Rescue signals appear with critical priority, and a responder can **acknowledge** one — sealing a "seen at T" receipt that returns to the sender's device.
 3. Every report, every rescue signal, and every export is permanently sealed with a cryptographic timestamp.
 The data chain is verifiable end-to-end.

 > **Boundary reminder:** rescue signals reach the dashboard of the instance they were submitted to — see [What VERITAS Is — and What It Is Not](#what-veritas-is--and-what-it-is-not).